cygni/snakebot/app/docs/elasticsearch.md

 # Using Elasticsearch
-Elastic search is used (for the production profile) for storing all game events, game results and client infos.
+Elasticsearch is used (for the production profile) for storing all game events, game results and client infos.
 If starting from scratch it is important that the mappings are defined correctly.
 The mappings define the data type for each field and if there are any special index options.